 Since channel members must be convinced to handle a marketer’s product it makes sense to consider channel partner’s needs in the same way the marketer considers the final user’s needs.
 However, the needs of channel members are much different than those of the final customer.
-As we noted in the Business Buying Behavior Tutorial, resellers seek products of interest to the reseller’s customers but are also concerned with many other issues such as:
+As we noted in the Business Buying Behavior Tutorial, a reseller seek products of interest to the reseller’s customers but are also concerned with many other issues such as:

-- Delivery – Resellers want the product delivered on-time and in good condition in order to meet customer demand and avoid inventory out-of-stocks.
+- Delivery – Resellers want the product delivered on time and in good condition in order to meet customer demand and avoid inventory out-of-stocks.

 - Profit Margin – Resellers are in business to make money so a key factor in their decision to handle a product is how much money they will make on each product sold.
-They expect that the difference (i.e., margin) between their cost for acquiring the product from a supplier and the price they charge to sell the product to their customers will be sufficient to meet their profit objectives.
+They expect the difference (i.e., margin) between their cost for acquiring the product from a supplier and the price they charge to sell the product to their customers will be sufficient to meet their profit objectives.

 - Training – Some products require the reseller to have strong knowledge of the product including demonstrating the product to customers.
-Marketers must consider offering training to resellers to insure the reseller has the knowledge to present the product accurately.
+Marketers must consider offering training to resellers to ensure the reseller has the knowledge to present the product accurately.

 We will continue our discussion of distribution decision in our next three tutorials as we discuss in greater detail the reseller network – retailers and wholesalers – and the processes involved in physically handling product flow through the channel.